Linn's Stamp News

 He was the inaugural recipient of the American Philatelic Society’s Outstanding Young Adult Philatelist award in 2008 and in 2011 he was inducted into the Wisconsin Federation of Stamp Clubs Hall of Fame.

 Denise McCarty (email@example.com)

-Denise McCarty is a senior editor of Linn’s Stamp News.
-A graduate of Bowling Green State University in Ohio with a degree in journalism, McCarty has 33 years of editorial and writing experience with Linn's Stamp News.
-In addition to specializing in the reporting of worldwide new issues, McCarty oversees the page production of Linn’s Stamp News each week.
+Denise McCarty is managing editor of Linn’s Stamp News.
+A graduate of Bowling Green State University in Ohio with a degree in journalism, McCarty has more than 30 years of editorial and writing experience with Linn's Stamp News.
+In addition to specializing in the reporting of worldwide new issues, McCarty oversees the editorial content of Linn’s Stamp News each week.